 Teams must comply with all institutional and national rules governing the use of human samples.
 The Safety and Security committee will require a team wanting to use specimens from humans to provide evidence of relevant institutional or national reviews.

 For the purposes of iGEM, human samples include but are not limited to the unique contributions of an individual including blood, DNA, other bodily specimens, and health and psychological outcomes.

 Human subjects research

 There are many ways that you need to be careful with how you interact with humans in your project even if you are not collecting or experimenting with biomedical samples from humans. iGEM teams often engage with communities to understand broader social concerns, much of which involves talking with people, collecting information, analyzing it, and presenting it before judges at the Jamboree and on your wikis.
 This type of human subjects research is social science research.

-In somes cases social science research (such as surveys, interviews, focus groups or as part of public engagement) requires pre-approval from review boards at your local institution, and must comply with national guidelines.
+In some cases social science research (such as surveys, interviews, focus groups or as part of public engagement) requires pre-approval from review boards at your local institution.
 This oversight is designed to ensure ethical and responsible research, including issues such as informed consent, privacy and data protection, as well as protection of vulnerable populations⇗.